tomi20v/iterators/README.md

 }}
 ```

-Not very useful at the end of the day, but a fun exercise.

 ### ArrayIterator2D
-Can handle (at least) 2D arrays.
+Can handle (at least) 2D data.
 Provides rotating (by 90 degrees).
 Useful for
-displaying some grid or table (eg. rotating blocks in tetris)
+displaying some grid or table (eg. rotating blocks in tetris).
+Current version still extracts columns with 90 and 270 degree rotations.

 ```typescript
 const arr = [[1, 2, 3], [4, 5, 6]];